Well-clipped cones under finite quotients and applications to the cone conjecture

-We refer to Definitions \ref{def-rdpart} and \ref{def-simplicialpart-preorder} on round and simplicial parts.
+We recall from Section 2 that $C_{\langle \sigma_i\mid i\in I\rangle}(G)$ denotes the centralizer of $G$ in ${\langle \sigma_i\mid i\in I\rangle}$.
+We also refer to Definitions \ref{def-rdpart} and \ref{def-simplicialpart-preorder} on round and simplicial parts.
 In a first read, the reader might want to focus on the conclusion presented as Item (1); It says that being a well-clipped cone descends under finite quotients.
 The conclusion reached in Item (2) is equally important, but mostly for technical reasons.

 The key of the proof is to extract orthogonal reflections on the invariant space $V^G$ out of a large Weyl group of orthogonal reflections on $V$, on which $G$ acts by permuting the (infinitely many) generators.
 Merely keeping the orthogonal reflections that are fixed by this action by permutation of $G$ is not enough: We need to build more.
 This difficulty is already mentioned in \cite[1.4]{OS01}, and the way we overcome it is quite similar to \cite[1.6]{OS01}.
 However, we have to work in the framework of convex cones, which is not as nice as working in the Néron-Severi space of a K3 surface (the set-up of \cite{OS01}) and bans us from using geometric tools like the Riemann--Roch and Noether formulas.